UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 We see it subclasses [`ContentPage`](https://docs.microsoft.com/dotnet/api/xamarin.forms.contentpage?view=xamarin-forms).

 Once again, the constructor of the C# class calls the initialisation method `InitializeComponent()`.
-This is realted to the companion XAML file (as we will see).
+This is related to the companion XAML file (as we will see).

 ```C#
    public MainPage()